Unclenching the Fists

-Unclenching the Fists (Разжимая кулаки) is a 2021 Russian drama film directed by Kira Kovalenko.
+Unclenching the Fists (Разжимая кулаки) is a 2021 Ossetian-language Russian drama film directed by Kira Kovalenko.
 In July 2021, the film won the Un Certain Regard award at the 2021 Cannes Film Festival.
-It was selected as the Russian entry for the Best International Feature Film at the 94th Academy Awards.
+It was selected as the Russian entry for the Best International Feature Film at the 94th Academy Awards, but it was not nominated.

 Plot

-Ada, an Ossetian girl, plans an escape from her life in a small town of Mizur in North Ossetia, Russia.
+Ada, stifled by her overbearing father and by her lack of prospects, dreams of escaping from her life in a small town of Mizur in North Ossetia, Russia.
+Her father forbids her from leaving the house in the evenings, will not let her have longer hair, put on make up or receive surgery for her urinary incontinence due to the Beslan school siege.
+Ada thus has to wear adult diapers daily adding to her shame and isolation.
+Even her favourite brother whom she exposes the diapers is unable to help.
+A delivery boy chases after her, learnts her secret and when her father falls ill, she sees a way to escape.